 - How to compile Android version (Gradle / Android Studio)?

 - OsmAnd Beta Testing

-- You can purchase OsmAnd using Google Play gift cards.
+- You can purchase OsmAnd using Google Play and App store gift cards.
 Using this method does not imply sharing your credit card information to the service.
-Just purchase a gift card from a retailer on the list and redeem the code one Google Play.
+Just purchase a gift card from a retailer on the list and redeem the code one Google Play and App store.

 - Please see a detailed guide on buying Google Play gift cards here.